PDC Energy Inc. (PDCE) Just Got Our Attention

 MKM Partners gave a rating of “Buy” to PDCE, setting the target price at $76 in the report published on July 20th of the current year.

-Volatility was left at 4.20%, however, over the last 30 days, the volatility rate increased by 3.61%, as shares surge +1.78% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +16.97% upper at present.
+Volatility was left at 4.32%, however, over the last 30 days, the volatility rate increased by 6.02%, as shares sank -14.53% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +13.08% upper at present.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at PDCE starting from Peterson Lynn A, who sale 7,000 shares at the price of $80.12 back on Nov 15.
-After this action, Peterson Lynn A now owns 261,167 shares of PDC Energy Inc., valued at $560,810 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at PDCE starting from Butcher Pamela R, who purchase 1,000 shares at the price of $68.28 back on Dec 05.
+After this action, Butcher Pamela R now owns 4,787 shares of PDC Energy Inc., valued at $68,280 using the latest closing price.

 Stock Fundamentals for PDCE